Events and Programs for Women

 National Executive Career Development Training Opportunities for Women

-The AAMC Early Career Women Faculty Professional Development Seminar is a three and a half-day program designed for women at the assistant professor level.
+The AAMC Early Career Women Faculty Professional Development Seminar is a three-and-a-half-day program designed for women at the Assistant Professor level.
 Candidates could be physicians or Ph.D. scientists who are considering leadership positions within their disciplines, departments, or institutions.
-This seminar will be offered in July 2013.
+This seminar will be held July 12-15, 2014 in Englewood, Colorado.

-2011 UTSW Attendee: Alice Chang, M.D., M.Sc.
+- 2011 UTSW Attendee: Alice Chang, M.D., M.Sc.

-2011 UTSW Attendee: Margaret Schwarz, M.D.
+- 2011 UTSW Attendee: Margaret Schwarz, M.D.

-2012–2013 UTSW Attendee: Shawna Nesbitt, M.D., M.Sc.
+- 2012–2013 UTSW Attendee: Shawna Nesbitt, M.D., M.Sc.